![]() |

 Here are some possible options of the solver.

-The iterations are the trial number that the solver will carry out to try to find the optimal solution.
+The iterations are the trial number that the solver will carry out in order to find the optimal solution.
 If there are not enough iteration, the solver will not find the optimal solution.
 It's going to show you the best solution with the number of available iterations.

 Press the OK button.